abhishekg16/raft/README.md

 }

-As system also log the Get command it ensures the linearizable semantics.
+As system also log the Get command, it ensures the linearizable semantics. ( We should avoid logging of Get commond, this is drawbacl of system )

 ##Building##
 The raft module depends on the cluster for underlying communication.
 Which internally  usage the Zeromq.
 Apart from this for logging and storage purpose it also uses the LevelDB.